Inside the Tunis Art Scene: Galleries, Residencies, and Creative Spaces

 Tuesday-Thursday, 11am-7pm; Friday-Saturday, 11am-8pm; Sunday, 10am-3pm

-Many international institutions have offices and venues in Tunis that host cross-cultural programs, partner with local arts institutions, and engage with the city’s communities.
+Many international cultural institutions maintain a presence in Tunis, hosting cross-cultural programs, partnering with local arts organizations, and engaging with the city’s communities.
 Here are a few I’m following:

 Mouhit Art Residency